bitcoin/bitcoin/doc/descriptors.md

 supported, a private key in WIF format or xprv may be provided instead.
 This is useful when private keys are necessary for hardened derivation steps, or for dumping wallet descriptors including private key material.

+### Specifying receiving and change descriptors in one descriptor

+Since receiving and change addresses are frequently derived from the same extended key(s) but with a single derivation index changed, it is convenient to be able to specify a descriptor that can derive at the two different indexes.
+Thus a single pair of indexes is allowed in each derivation path following the extended key.
+When this descriptor is parsed, two descriptors will be produced, the first one will use the first index in the pair for all key expressions, and the second will use the second index.

+For example, a descriptor of the form:

+    multi(2,xpub.../<0;1>/0/*,xpub.../<2;3>/*)

+will expand to the two descriptors

+   multi(2,xpub.../0/0/*,xpub.../2/*)
+   multi(2,xpub.../1/0/*,xpub.../3/*)

+Then wallet implementations can use the first descriptor for receiving addresses and the second descriptor for change addresses.

 ### Compatibility with old wallets